-Note that until now no approach is known to work in the three dimensional case for high resolutions.
-If we want to use the approach in [BBO10] the problem quickly becomes too costly from a computational point of view since matrices involved are really large.
+If we want to use the approach in [BBO10] for the study of three dimensional partitions the problem quickly becomes too costly from a computational point of view since matrices involved are really large.
 Just to have an idea, working with finite differences without grid localization in 2D we can treat discretizations of up to $500 \times 500$ .
-This corresponds to a $60 \times 60 \times 60$ discretization on the cube, with a denser matrix.
+This corresponds to a $60 \times$ $60 \times 60$ discretization on the cube, with a denser matrix.
+Moreover, it is a classical known fact that the structure of the matrix resulting from the finite differences discretization of the Laplacian in $\mathbb{R}^3$ makes the 3D computations more costly.
 Computing eigenvalues for such a grid in 3D is extremely slow.
 This was the main reason for which no conclusive 3D results were obtained in [BBO10].
 On the other hand, when using a grid refinement procedure like the one described above computational costs are reduced and three dimensional computations become possible.
-We present a few such cases in Section 3.
+We present a few computations of 3D optimal spectral partitions in Section 3.
 Some examples of reduced grids corresponding to three dimensional cells are presented in Figure 2.